reflectoring/reflectoring.github.io/content/blog/2022/2022-04-03-getting-started-with-ec2.md

 Here we have set up an alarm that will publish an information message to an SNS topic when the CPU utilization in the EC2 instance is below 1%.

 ## Optimizing Costs with Purchasing Options
-We can use the following purchasing options of EC2 to optimize our cost of using EC2:
+We can use the following purchasing options for EC2 to reduce our cost of using EC2:

 1. **On-Demand Instances**:  We pay by the second for the running instances.
-2. **Savings Plans**: Reduce your Amazon EC2 costs by making a commitment to a consistent amount of usage, in USD per hour, for a term of 1 or 3 years.
+2. **Savings Plans**: We commit to a consistent amount of usage, in USD per hour, for a term of 1 or 3 years.
-3. **Reserved Instances**:  Reduce your Amazon EC2 costs by making a commitment to a consistent instance configuration, including instance type and Region, for a term of 1 or 3 years.
+3. **Reserved Instances**:  We commit to a consistent instance configuration, including instance type and Region, for a term of 1 or 3 years.
-4. **Spot Instances**: We can request unused EC2 instances, which can reduce our EC2 costs significantly.
+4. **Spot Instances**: We can request unused EC2 instances and use them as part of an autoscaling group.
-5. **Dedicated Hosts**: Pay for a physical host that is fully dedicated to running our instances, and bringing our existing per-socket, per-core, or per-VM software licenses to reduce costs.
-6. **Dedicated Instances**: Pay, by the hour, for instances that run on single-tenant hardware.
-7. **Capacity Reservations**: Reserve capacity for our EC2 instances in a specific Availability Zone for any duration.
+5. **Capacity Reservations**: We can reserve capacity for our EC2 instances in a specific Availability Zone for any duration.

 ## Platform Services Based on EC2
 EC2 is a foundation-level service in the Amazon Cloud.
 AWS provides multiple platform level services which take care of the provisioning of EC2 instances and allow us to focus on building applications: